leonidbkh/tierflow/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Rust](https://img.shields.io/badge/rust-1.91%2B-blue.svg)](https://www.rust-lang.org)

+> **⚠️ ALPHA SOFTWARE**: This project is in active development and testing.
+While functional, it may contain bugs and the API may change.
+Use with caution on production data.
+Always test with `--dry-run` first and keep backups.

 Automatically moves files between storage tiers (NVMe, SSD, HDD) based on simple rules in a config file.

 **Example use case**: Keep fresh files on fast SSD, automatically move them to slow HDDs after a week.
 Or vice versa - automatically pull needed files to the fast tier.